timanatimana/github-actions-kata/task-3/README.md

 </details>

 <details>
-<summary>In case you are stuck, you can use the resousrces listed below.
+<summary>In case you are stuck, you can use the resources listed below.
 Try to first look yourself.
 The resources are listed in the order from minimal to full help</summary>

 1. [Branch with ready solution]()
 </details>